naumcei/file-explorer/README.md

 - Store a new file or create a folder
 - Filter the entire view by folder

+The design pattern for the File-Exploder app is the flat fileystem while keeping the meta data for files and folders in database.

 One of the benefits of using a flat filesystem is that it can improve the speed of file **search and retrieval**.
 Since there are no **subdirectories**, the file system doesn't need to **traverse** multiple levels of directories to find the required file.

 This can **reduce** the time it takes to access files and improve application performance, particularly when working with large numbers of files.